Who we are

+Who we are

 We don't merely study the presidency at the Miller Center.
 We actively inject our scholarship and recommendations inside the Washington Beltway to offer historical context and analysis directly to the nation's leaders.
 And we disseminate our expertise across the nation via our robust millercenter.org website.

 - Our First Year Project, an ambitious effort devoted to a new president’s make-or-break first year, focused on the key issues an untested commander in chief must confront, viewed through the clarifying lens of history and amplified with actionable policy prescriptions from leading scholars and experts.
 We directly engaged more than 200 Washington leaders, politicians, and current and former White House officials in the course of the project; briefed members of the Trump Administration on our recommendations; and established a bipartisan First Year Advisory Council including senior practitioners such as Eric Edelman, under secretary of defense for policy in the George W. Bush administration; Thomas F. "Mack" McLarty, White House chief of staff for President Bill Clinton; Kenneth Duberstein, White House chief of staff for President Ronald Reagan; and Thomas Donilon, national security advisor for President Barack Obama.

 - Our White House alumni network brings together more than 600 senior officials from seven presidential administrations who have been interviewed for the Miller Center's Presidential Oral History Program.

 - Our bipartisan, blue-ribbon policy commissions have advised presidents and Congress on topics ranging from immigration and infrastructure to higher education and health care.
 For example, the Miller Center's War Powers Commission, cochaired by former Secretaries of State Jim Baker and Warren Christopher, delivered a set of practical, bipartisan recommendations to the president and Congress that led to a proposed bill in the Senate.

 - The media regularly consult our scholars for their presidential expertise.
-In 2019, Miller Center experts were interviewed by the media more than 1,000 times, or three times a day on average, including published op-eds, quotes, and citations in the nation's most prestigious print and broadcast media outlets such as The Atlantic, The New York Times, The Wall Street Journal, Fortune, The Washington Post, Vox, CNN, MSNBC, Fox News, and the three broadcast TV networks.
+In 2020, Miller Center experts appeared in the media more than 1,000 times, or three times a day on average, including published op-eds, quotes, and citations in the nation's most prestigious print and broadcast media outlets such as The Atlantic, The New York Times, The Wall Street Journal, Fortune, The Washington Post, Vox, CNN, MSNBC, Fox News, and the three broadcast TV networks.